-The remarketing agents will communicate this information by written notice, through DTC, Euroclear and Clearstream, Luxembourg, as applicable, to the class A-5 noteholders, the indenture trustee and the rating agencies on the related Remarketing Terms Determination Date.
+The remarketing agents will communicate this information by written notice, through DTC, Euroclear and Clearstream, Luxembourg, as applicable, to the applicable reset rate noteholders, the indenture trustee and the rating agencies on the related Remarketing Terms Determination Date.

-If the class A-5 notes are denominated in U.S. Dollars during the then-current reset period and will continue to be denominated in U.S. Dollars during the immediately following reset period (as will be the case on the January 25, 2016 reset date), on each Remarketing Terms Determination Date, the remarketing agents, in consultation with the administrator, will establish the related All Hold Rate.
-In this event, on or before the Notice Date, the class A-5 noteholders will have the option to deliver a Hold Notice.
-A Hold Notice must be delivered with respect to all or any portion of the class A-5 notes to be retained by the related class A-5 noteholder.
-All or any portion of such notes that are not affirmatively specified in a timely and validly delivered Hold Notice as being retained by the class A-5 noteholder will be deemed to have been tendered.
+If a class of reset rate notes is denominated in U.S. Dollars during the then-current reset period and will continue to be denominated in U.S. Dollars during the immediately following reset period, on each related Remarketing Terms Determination Date, the remarketing agents, in consultation with the administrator, will establish the related All Hold Rate.
+In this event, on or before the Notice Date, the related reset rate noteholders will have the option to deliver a Hold Notice, in the absence of which their reset rate notes will be deemed to have been tendered.
 See "-Tender of Reset Rate Notes; Remarketing Procedures" below.
-If the class A-5 notes either are in foreign exchange mode during the then-current reset period or will be reset into foreign exchange mode on the immediately following reset date, the class A-5 notes of any desire by those noteholders to retain their ownership of any of the class A-5 notes, and no All Hold Rate will be applicable.
+If a class of reset rate notes either is in foreign exchange mode during the then-current reset period (as has been the case during the initial reset period with respect to the class A-7A notes) or will be reset into foreign exchange mode on the immediately following reset date, the related reset rate noteholders will be deemed to have tendered their class of reset rate notes on the related reset rate noteholders will be deemed to have tendered their class of reset rate notes on the related reset rate noteholders will be deemed to have tendered their class of reset rate notes on the related reset date, regardless of any desire by those noteholders to retain their ownership of any of their related class of reset rate notes, and no All Hold Rate will be applicable.

 If applicable, the All Hold Rate will be the minimum rate of interest that will be effective for the upcoming reset period.
-In the event that the remarketing agents do not receive Hold Notices with respect to all of the reset rate notes for the next applicable reset period, and the rate of interest using the Spread or fixed rate of interest established on the Spread Determination Date is higher than the All Hold Rate, all reset rate notes for which a Hold Notice was delivered will be entitled to the higher rate of interest on those reset rate notes for the upcoming reset period.
+In the event that the remarketing agents do not receive Hold

+Notices with respect to all of the reset rate notes for the next applicable reset period, and the rate of interest using the Spread or fixed rate of interest established on the Spread Determination Date is higher than the All Hold Rate, all reset rate notes for which a Hold Notice was delivered will be entitled to the higher rate of interest on those reset rate notes for the upcoming reset period.
 If 100% of the reset rate noteholders elect to hold all of their reset rate notes for the next applicable reset period, the rate of interest during the upcoming reset period will be the All Hold Rate.